Nissan American exec Greg Kelly released on bail in Japan

 Kelly was freed on 70 million yen ($635,600) bail, ending his detention after more than a month.

 Television footage captured the bespectacled Kelly, wearing a beige jacket, slowly walking out of the detention center and getting into a black car.
-The vehicle drove past reporters waiting outside of the gate as cameras flashed.
-Kelly was expected to go straight to a hospital for treatment of his chronic neck problem, according to local media.
+The vehicle carrying Kelly, who was seated next to his lawyer and looking straight ahead, drove past reporters as cameras flashed.
+He was expected to go straight to a hospital for treatment of his chronic neck problem.

 Kelly and Ghosn were detained in Tokyo immediately after their Nov.
 19 arrest.
 They are charged with underreporting Ghosn's pay by about 5 billion yen ($44 million) in 2011-2015.